internetmosquito/python-datascience-project-template-cookiecutter/README.md

-# Python Project Template Cookiecutter
+# Python DataScience Project Template Cookiecutter

-This cookiecutter template provides a default template for a standard Python project, just Python, nothing else.
+This cookiecutter template provides a default template for a standard DatasScience Python project, just Python, Pandas, Numpy, Scipy and Matplotlib, nothing else.
 Anything else required would need to be installed after creating project from this cookiecutter.

-Best practices [cookiecutter](https://github.com/audreyr/cookiecutter) template as described in this [blogpost](https://sourcery.ai/blog/python-best-practices/).

 This uses pre-commit command too, check it [here](https://pre-commit.com/).